Sitemap

 Favorite track: “Spidey’s Curse”

 I don’t think I’m coming out of left field by naming ARABIA MOUNTAIN the best Black Lips album.
 While a little lengthier at 41 minutes and 16 tracks than UNDERNEATH THE RAINBOW’s 33 and 12, ARABIA MOUNTAIN’s run time never lags because of the songs’ brevity and variety.
 The first four tracks on the record play like the beginning of a greatest hits album, and that becomes the case with every other song on the album from there.
 ARABIA MOUNTAIN is vibrant, catchy, and weird, refining the Black Lips’ inherent rawness and intentionally off-putting sensibilities into consumable, but not mass-marketable or cheap, rock music.
 As would be implied with being number one on this list, this is the starting place if you want to experience the flower punk of the Black Lips.
-But it doesn’t get much better than this.
+But so far, it doesn’t get better than ARABIA MOUNTAIN.

 --